ascopes/maven-project-base/README.md

 - Update the `contributors` block in the POM if appropriate.
 - Adjust the `issueManagement` block in the POM if you are not using GitHub Issues.

-## Stuff to do once you have pushed the first commit:
+## Stuff to do once you have pushed the first commit

-- [Register the project with Sonatype Lift](https://lift.sonatype.com/), or delete the `.lift.toml` file.
 - [Register the project with Codecov](https://codecov.io/), or delete the `codecov.yml` file.